With all the talk about culture, where does art fit in?

 - Communicative skill — The ability to express ideas in media in a way that commands attention and thus replication.
 Great communicators say a lot with little.
 Great writers and speakers capture big ideas in few words, leaving many inspired.
 Great artists capture deep truths in single impressions, leaving many moved.

-Part VII expands on how technological features interface with expression to determine memetic replication.
+Part 7 expands on how technological features interface with expression to determine memetic replication.

-The interplay between media technology and skill at wielding it leaves us with four prototypical strategies to fight attention wars:
+The interplay between media technology and skill it leaves us with four prototypical strategies to fight attention wars:

 - Monopolise meme technology.
 The Catholic Church ruled medieval cultural order because only monks had the time and skill to copy books by hand.
 The printing press subverted that hegemony by cheapening meme distribution, revolutionising Europe's cultural order.